 2. Self-paced Learning

-Self-paced learnings offered by DataCamp has many training videos.
+Self-paced learnings offered by DataCamp have many training videos.
 DataCamp offers a Machine Learning course using different models.

 They provide three membership offers: Free, Basic, and Premium.
 But, we recommend subscribing to Premium membership.
 Because several challenges and exercises are offered in this segment.